+Combining these equations into a single form for the range

+Output

+$$R = 2cT\Delta f / (f_2 - f_1) \tag{4.6}$$

-Combining these equations into a single form for the range $$\mathbf{R} = 2\mathbf{c}\mathbf{T}\Delta\mathbf{f}/(\mathbf{f}2 - \mathbf{f}1) \tag{4.0}$$ (16) (17) Where Δf is the difference between the transmitted and received frequency (when both are from the same sweep, i.e. when it is positive.
+Where Δf is the difference between the transmitted and received frequency (when both are from the same sweep, i.e. when it is positive.
 Another way to construct a FMCW system is to compare the phase difference between the transmitted and received signals after they have been demodulated to receiver the sweep information.
 This system does not have to discriminate the negative values of Δf .
-In either case however, the maximum unambiguous range will still be determined by the period, namely $$\mathbf{R}{\text{unamb}} = \mathbf{c}\mathbf{T}/2 \tag{4.7}$$ FMCW systems are often used for radar altimeters, or in radar proximity fuzes for warheads.
+In either case however, the maximum unambiguous range will still be determined by the period, namely

+$$R{\text{unamb}} = cT/2 \tag{4.7}$$

+FMCW systems are often used for radar altimeters, or in radar proximity fazes for warheads.
 These systems do not have a minimum range like a pulsed system.
-However, they are not suitable for long range detection, because the continuous power level they transmit at must be considerably lower than the peak power of a pulsed system.
-You may recall that the peak and average power in a pulse system were related by the duty cycle, $$\mathbf{P}{ave} = \mathbf{D}\mathbf{C}^\mathbf{P}{peak} \tag{4.8}$$ For a continuous wave system, the duty cycle is one, or alternatively, the peak power is the same as the average power.
+However, they are not suitable for long-range detection, because the continuous power level they transmit at must be considerably lower than the peak power of a pulsed system.
+You may recall that the peak and average power in a pulse system were related by the duty cycle,

+$$P{ave} = DC P{peak} \tag{4.8}$$

+For a continuous wave system, the duty cycle is one, or alternatively, the peak power is the same as the average power.
 In pulsed systems the peak power is many times greater than the average.

-4.6 Characteristics / Operation The Continuous Wave (CW) radar is different from the Pulsed radar previously discussed in that the radar is continuously transmitting a radar signal - meaning there is no rest time between pulses!
+4.6 Characteristics / Operation

+The Continuous Wave (CW) radar is different from the Pulsed radar previously discussed in that the radar is continuously transmitting a radar signal - meaning there is no rest time between pulses!
 (Examples: altimeters, weapon fusing systems) To be able to "see" a target, there must first be "relative motion" between the CW radar and the target.
 If there is relative motion, the CW radar measures the frequency shift (referred to as Doppler) between the transmitted signal and the returned signal.
 If there is no relative motion between the radar and the target, the system is "blind" to the target and will not see it!
 Here are a few extra "fun facts" about this system.
 Duty Cycle = 1 (always transmitting) therefore Peak power = Average power High SNR (a definite advantage).
 The CW radar uses two vice one radar antennas - one for transmit the signal and one to receive the return signal.
+Some means must be

-Some means must be employed to protect the receiver (distance, narrow beamwidth, and/or shielding).
+for transmit the signal and one to receive the return signal.
+Some means must be employed to protect the receiver (distance, narrow beam-width, and/or shielding).
 Minimum Detection Range is zero since receiver is never blanked.
 The basic CW radar is unable to determine range since there is no basis for measurement of a time delay between pulses.
-Determination of the Doppler Shift (\Box f) and the Speed (s) in the Line of Sight is the most challenging part of this subject (and what you have to demonstrate for me on homework assignments, quizzes and exams). $s = s_1 \cos \theta_1 + s_2 \cos \theta_2 \tag{4.9}$ Always start by drawing a picture!
+Determination of the Doppler Shift (Δf) and the Speed (s) in the Line of Sight is the most challenging part of this subject (and what you have to demonstrate for me on homework assignments, quizzes and exams).

+$$s = s_1 \cos \theta_1 + s_2 \cos \theta_2 \tag{4.9}$$

+Always start by drawing a picture!
 You must also be familiar with relative bearings and target angles.

+Reciprocal Bearing = True Bearing + or

+$$-180$$

+degrees (4.10)

-Reciprocal Bearing = True Bearing + or - 180 degrees (4.10) 4.7 CW Doppler radar components T - Transmitter: continuous RF oscillator; supplies weak sample signal to mixer A - Antenna: transmits signal M - Mixer: determines Doppler shift A - Antenna: receives echo
+4.7 CW Doppler radar components

+- T Transmitter: continuous RF oscillator; supplies weak sample signal to mixer

+- A Antenna: transmits signal

+- M Mixer: determines Doppler shift

+- A Antenna: receives echo

 D - Discriminator: amplifies signal and eliminates signal return from stationary

 targets (noise)

 R - Receiver

 I - Indicator: scope / display

 P - Power Supply